Wait. Don't leave yet ✋

 What is Trello?

-Trello is a visual project management tool built around boards, lists, and cards.
-It helps teams organize tasks, track progress, and collaborate in a simple, flexible way.
-Trello’s strength is its visual workflow system that makes it easy to see the status of every project at a glance.
+Trello is a simple visual project management tool built around boards, lists, and cards.
+It helps you organize tasks, track progress, and collaborate without things getting complicated.

 Trello by numbers